soywod/kronos/README.md

 ## Database

-Tasks are stored in a local database (file), one line = one task at JSON format.
+Tasks are stored in a locale database (file), where one line = one task at JSON format.
 No last empty line.

 ```typescript